5 Quick DIY updates you can do during this lockdown

 I still had some leftover boards which I had made into a bespoke made-to-measure vanity for my shower room sink.
 For a long time I have been on the hunt for a old mid-century chest of drawers that would fit this space but could only find ones that were too big or too small.
 These scaffolding boards became the affordable tailor-made solution.

 We’ve had this old ladder from our previous house which we thought might come in handy as we didn’t have a proper tall ladder.
 I’m glad I held on to it because now I use it as shelves for my plants in the garden.
 This is the magical easy DIY type where you actually don’t have to do anything but reposition the item!

 It has that rustic wooden look, old and weathered and fine to live outside all year round.
 I did the same with some old small doors that were left in the loft when we moved in to this current house.
 I just leaned them on either side of our bed as panel feature and clipped on some Ikea wall lights on them to use as bedside lights.

 Embellish little object like mirrors, lampshades (see orange lampshade under idea #1), chairs etc with tassels.
 They usually are priced by the metre and you an buy as many as you need.
 I usually use double sided tape to stick them rather than glue gun as the latter can be rather messy.
 This is one of my favourite easy and quick DIYs as it’s rather crafty.
 Tip: Spray the tassel with hairspray afterwards to stop the static.

-I hope these easy DIY project ideas have inspired you to do something quick, unique and inexpensive that will bring some creativity into your space.
-For more ideas, checkout my free INTERIORS DIY resource.
-Let me know what you think.
-Let’s chat on Instagram and follow me on layered.home for more inspiration.
+I hope these 5 Quick DIY updates you can do during this lockdown have inspired you to do something quick, unique and inexpensive that will bring some creativity into your space.